lake-wg/authz/draft-selander-ace-ake-authz.md

 TODO: Identity protection of device

-TODO: How can the AAA server attest the received PK_DA?
+TODO: How can the AAA server attest the received PK_A?

 TODO: Remote attestation